raghu-vijaykumar/blog/content/docs/system-design/index.md

 8. **Blockchain**: Blockchain is a distributed and decentralized ledger that stores data in a chain of blocks, each containing a cryptographic hash of the previous block, transaction data, and a timestamp.
 Blockchain is commonly used for storing immutable and tamper-resistant records, such as cryptocurrency transactions and supply chain data.

 9. **Memory-Mapped Files**: Memory-mapped files allow data to be stored in files on disk and mapped directly into memory, enabling efficient access and manipulation of large datasets.
 They are commonly used for working with large files, databases, and data-intensive applications where direct memory access can improve performance.

-10. **Distributed File Systems:** Distributed file systems distribute data across multiple nodes in a network, providing fault tolerance, scalability, and parallel access to data.
-They are commonly used in large-scale distributed computing environments for storing and processing large datasets.
-Examples include Hadoop Distributed File System (HDFS), Google File System (GFS), and Lustre.

-11. **Content Delivery Networks (CDNs):** CDNs cache and distribute content across geographically distributed servers to reduce latency and improve performance for users accessing content over the internet.
-They store copies of static assets such as images, videos, and web pages closer to end-users, speeding up content delivery.
-Examples include Akamai, Cloudflare, and Amazon CloudFront.

 # Relational Databases